 Gifted Education Consultant

 Dr. Paula Wilkes is a Gifted Education Consultant at the Summit Center in Los Angeles.
-Dr. Wilkes provides counseling and consultation for parents and students on gifted and “twice-exceptional” issues (including sensitivity and intensity); works as an advocate for gifted students to help schools understand and implement Differentiated Educational Plans; offers educational therapy in the area of reading fluency; and consults on spiritual sensitivity (see below).
+Dr. Wilkes provides counseling and consultation for parents and students on gifted and “twice-exceptional” issues (including sensitivity and intensity); works as an advocate for gifted students to help schools understand and implement Differentiated Educational Plans; offers educational therapy in the area of reading fluency; and consults on spiritual sensitivity.
+Dr. Wilkes is available for face-to-face consultations in Los Angeles, and by Skype internationally.

-Dr. Wilkes recently retired from Pacific University in Eugene, Oregon, where she created and coordinated the Center for Gifted Education for nine years.
+Previously, Dr. Wilkes created and coordinated the Center for Gifted Education at Pacific University in Eugene, Oregon, for nine years.
 Before that, Dr. Wilkes was a public school teacher for 25 years in the Eugene School District, where she taught grades 1 – 8 and was a gifted education specialist.
 She is the author and co-author of curriculum designed to promote higher-level thinking through the dimensions of depth and complexity (J Taylor Education).
 Dr. Wilkes has experience with bioenergy work that promotes wellness and modulates the negative impacts of high sensitivity and intensity.